 In 2007, when I was the newly installed head of Best Friends Community Programs and Services Division, I pulled together my staff to identify how we would use our finite resources to make the most impact on the issue of homeless pets.
 There was a lot of brainstorming and many gallons of coffee.
 We identified what we felt were the four streams of animals entering shelters at a disproportionately high rate and set about designing initiatives that would have an impact on each.
 One of those was puppy mills.
-About 25 percent of dogs in America’s shelters are purebred, and most are sourced from puppy mills.

 For decades, the focus of animal welfare was on the cruelty of puppy mills.
 Periodic undercover investigations by one or another national agency would be picked up by a major news outlet, and a shocking exposé would follow, but little was ever done to shut the mills down.
 Those few consumers who took note would dutifully ask the sales person if their puppies were from a puppy mill, and they would invariably be told, “Oh no, they’re from a USDA-licensed breeder.”
 Reassured, the buyer would take home a puppy mill dog, because any but the most rancid puppy mill operations can operate within the regulations established by the U.S. Department of Agriculture, as can most factory farms.